 Experts & Staff

-Melissa Lazarín is Senior Advisor for State Early Childhood and K-12 Policy at the Migration Policy Institute’s National Center on Immigrant Integration Policy, where she works on education issues related to immigrant children and English Learners.
+Melissa Lazarín is Senior Advisor for K-12 Policy at the Migration Policy Institute’s National Center on Immigrant Integration Policy, where she works on education issues related to immigrant children and English Learners.
 Her areas of expertise include education advocacy and policy development; testing, standards, and accountability; school improvement, including high school reform and learning time; and education issues facing English Learners, Latinos, and immigrants.

 Previously, Ms. Lazarín was Program Director at the National Governors Association, where she oversaw issues related to educational equity.
 She also served in a variety of roles at the Center for American Progress.
 As Senior Advisor there, she authored reports on testing and standards, and helped oversee the education team’s federal policy agenda and launch the organization’s early childhood work as Managing Director of K-12 education policy.